-- Expert vs. Non-Expert Testimony; Personal Knowledge of Board Members.
+- Expert vs. Non-Expert Testimony; Personal Knowledge of Board Members; Investigations by Board Members.
 The board may base its decision on non-expert testimony in the record if it finds that testimony more credible than expert testimony presented on the same issue.
 Mack v.
 Municipal Officers of Town of Cape Elizabeth, 463 A.2d 717 (Me.
 1983) (flooding issue); DeMille v.
 Town of Cape Elizabeth, AP-99-45 (Me.
 Super.
 Ct., Cum.
-Cty., December 21, 1999) (traffic safety issue); Gott and Sons, Inc. v.
-Town of Lamoine, CV-11-04 (Me.
-Super.
-Ct., Han.
-Cty., December 5, 2012), citing Hutz v.
-Alden, 2011 ME 27, 12 A.3d 1174, and Gorham v.
-Town of Cape Elizabeth, 625 A.2d 898 (Me.
-1992) (impact on property values).
+Cty., December 21, 1999) (traffic safety issue).
 If two conflicting expert opinions are offered for the record, the board has the option of making its own independent finding of fact.
 Cf., Gulick v.
 Board of Environmental Protection, 452 A.2d 1202, 1208 (Me.
 1982).
 In the absence of expert testimony, the board may rely on the testimony of anyone personally familiar with the site and conditions surrounding the application and on its own investigations.
 American Legion v.
 Town of Windham, 502 A.2d 484 (Me.
 1985); Grant's Farm Associates v.
 Town of Kittery, 554 A.2d 799 (Me.
 1989); Goldman v.
 Town of Lovell, 592 A.2d 165 (Me.
 1991).
 Board members may rely on their own expertise and experience and that of their professional staff, provided that information is formally entered into the record.
 Pine Tree Telephone and Telegraph Co. v.
 Town of Gray, 631 A.2d 55 (Me.
 1993); Adelman v.
 Town of Baldwin, 2000 ME 91, 750 A.2d 577.
-See the discussion appearing earlier in this chapter regarding investigations by individual board members. - Staff Interpretations; Role of the Code Enforcement Officer.
-Where a municipal official or staff person whose principal job is to interpret an ordinance offers statements about the proper interpretation of the ordinance and whether the applicant's evidence was sufficient to comply with the ordinance, the court has said that the opinion of that staff person or official is entitled to some deference.
+If members of the board do conduct independent investigations in order to generate the information needed to help the board analyze an application and reach a decision, those members must be careful to be objective; otherwise, the applicant may have grounds to cite one or more members for bias and due process violations.
+See generally, 18 A.L.R.2d § 4. - official or staff person whose principal job is to interpret an ordinance offers statements about the proper interpretation of the ordinance and whether the applicant's evidence was sufficient to comply with the ordinance, the court has said that the opinion of that staff person or official is entitled to some deference.
 Warwick Development Co., Inc. v.
 City of Portland, CV-89-206 (Me.
 Super.
 Ct., Cum.
 Cty., January 12, 1990).
 See also Philric Associates v.
 City of South Portland, supra.